 Refurbishment has a whole other set of concerns.
 Disposal has a legal concern because of what it does to the environment – refurbishment has a concern as to what it does to your data.
 Ensuring data is properly backed up is paramount to this process.

 Take a theoretical instance of a client database.
 At the end of the lifecycle, the hardware storing the database, a single copy is created on a local server.
 During the refurbishment process of the hard drive, the single backup fails, causing physical destruction to the backup disk.
-Because no proper backup process was adhered to, you’ve now lost the records of literally everyone you were storing locally on your database.
+Because no proper backup process was adhered to, you’ve now lost the records of literally everyone you’ve stored locally on your database.

 Thus, refurbishment needs to be treated as if the hard drive is being destroyed, but with the intent of data preservation.
 Backing up the data, both in encrypted form and in local encrypted form for access is vital, as any issues in this step can result in huge data losses without it.